Texas Medical Radiologic Technologist License Renewal Requirements 2026

 Texas GMRT Renewal Fees

+The biennial renewal fee breakdown is shown in the summary table above.
 These fees are required by state law and are non-refundable.
 An additional convenience fee may apply for credit card payments — no additional fee for electronic check payments.
 Paper renewal incurs an additional $50 processing fee when online renewal is available.

 Late Renewal and Penalties